LelsersLasers/EVC-BMS-Frontend/README.md

 	- Voltage low cutoff
 	- Voltage high cutoff
 	- Max charging current
+	- Bypass minium voltage
+- Better usage of error vs result messages
+- Svelte component for the collections of bars and bars (instead of repeating the same code)?
+	- Or snippets?
 - Automatically create a graph from `log.csv`
+- Handle multiple people connecting?
+	- Problem: need to keep the parameter states``
 - Fix: 5 sec fetch timer??
 	- The fetch seems to not go off at exactly 5 seconds??
 - Appearance: